Walid-Ahmed/PPE-YOLOV7/README.md

-Installation :
+<h3>Installation</h3> :
-1. git clone https://github.com/Walid-Ahmed/PPE-YOLOV7 -- Used to clone this repo into your colab notebook
+1. git clone https://github.com/Walid-Ahmed/PPE-YOLOV7 -- Used to clone this repo
 2. cd PPE-YOLOV7 -- moves you into the folder
 3. pip install -r requirements.txt ---installs all the needed libraries
 4. if needed